mcr/ipsecme-ikev2-sa-ts-payloads/draft-kampati-ipsecme-ikev2-sa-ts-payloads-opt.md

 solution described in this document.

 This is also useful in Internet of Things (IoT) devices which utilizing lower power consumption technology.
-The appendix A of
-{{?I-D.mglt-6lo-diet-esp-requirements}} gives some estimate data.
 For these devices, reducing the length of IKE/Child SA rekeying messages can save the bandwidth consumption.
 At the same time, it can also save the computing processes by less payload are included.